kimfucious/netlify-forms-formik/README.md

 ### tl;dr

-Use a library to add Recaptcha (e.g. [reaptcha](https://www.npmjs.com/package/reaptcha)) and be sure to send the reCaptcha response along with your form submission.
+Use a library to add reCaptcha (e.g. [reaptcha](https://www.npmjs.com/package/reaptcha)) and be sure to send the reCaptcha response along with your form submission.

 > :scream: reCaptcha is notoriously easy to mistype, and `reaptcha` adds another nuance to the pot.
 I've used abbreviations in variable declarations to help avoid issues around that.